Try, Catch and Finally in Java

 Java Expection Class Hierarchy

-• In Java, interrupted exceptions are thrown when many threads are active and synchronization is not available.
+• In Java, interrupted exceptions are thrown when many threads are active and synchronization is unavailable.

 Java try-with-resources Statement

-In many situations, we want that some part of our code should be executed regardless of whether some exceptions occurred or not.
-For example: if we open a file in the try, no matter if an exception occurs or not, we have to close it.
+In many situations, we want some part of our code to be executed regardless of whether some exceptions occurred or not.
+For example, if we open a file in the try, no matter if an exception occurs or not, we have to close it.
 Here, try-with-resources comes in handy.

-Now it is very easy for us to think of try-with-resources as a replacement to finally block.
-If we try to replicate the try-with-resources statement with a try, catch and finally block, we can run into a problem.
-The problem is that what if the exception for which we are using try, catch can also be occurred in the finally block, even if we use a nested try-catch block, it is difficult to replicate the try-with-resources statement.
+Now, it is very easy for us to think of try-with-resources as a replacement for the finally block.
+If we try to replicate the try-with-resources statement with a try, catch, and finally block, we can run into a problem.
+The problem is that what if the exception for which we are using try, catch can also be occurred in the finally block?
+Even if we use a nested try-catch block, it is difficult to replicate the try-with-resources statement.

 The try-with-resources statement was added to Java 7.
-By using the try-with-resources statement, we can ensure that all the objects that need to be closed are closed automatically, and exceptions regarding those objects are delved by-catch of this try only.
+By using it, we can ensure that all the objects that need to be closed are closed automatically, and exceptions regarding those objects are handled by catch of this try only.

 Syntax: